 Besides traditional mountain biking or road biking, Vermont has an extensive network of hard-packed dirt back-roads winding through the countryside that offer another cycling alternative that is more scenic, and more tranquil.

+FLY FISHINGStanding in the middle of a trout stream is a therapeutic approach to marveling at Vermont's incredible scenery.
 From early Spring thru late Fall, bring your fly rod and cast for rainbow, brown, or brook trout in the Ottauquechee, White, or Black rivers and their countless tributaries.
-Or, take a fly fishing lesson (www.wildernesstrailsvt.com), or, beginners and experts alike may want to book a guided trip with local professional guide, Matt Stedina.
+Or, take a fly fishing lesson, or, beginners and experts alike may want to book a guided trip with local professional guide, Matt Stedina.

 THEATREFounded in 1937, the Weston Playhouse is Vermont's oldest professional theater.
 The company's onstage work is complemented by extensive education and outreach programs throughout New England.
 In addition to staging the latest in contemporary plays and musicals, the Weston Playhouse enriches the theatre experience with performance guides, director's talks, and talkbacks with the cast and company.

 LOCAL STATE PARKSVermont's local State Parks include Queechee Gorge, Echo Lake, Silver Lake, Gifford Woods, and Coolidge Woods.
 These local State Parks are an outstanding resource to enjoy Vermont's natural beauty, or to picnic, hike, canoe or kayak (rentals available at Echo and Silver lakes), swim, fish, or watch wildlife.